Will von Behr

 Rafael is a Brazilian journalist and food writer living in Portugal, who travels the world to eat and write.
 He covers food trends, eating traditions and the restaurant industry.
 His work has appeared in publications such as Eater, Munchies (Vice), Slate, Epicurious and Atlas Obscura.
 He is the coordinator of the Master’s in Food Journalism and Communications at Basque Culinary Centre.

 John-Francis first fell in love with Rome as a young schoolboy traveling with his parents and grandparents through Italy.
 Like a pious pilgrim, or a helpless lover, he has been returning to her enchanted precincts ever since!
-He holds a BA in Classics, and is currently pursuing a PhD at Oxford University in Late Antique and Byzantine Studies with a focus on Byzantine Catholics in the 15th century.
+He holds a BA in Classics and a PhD from Oxford University in Late Antique and Byzantine Studies with a focus on Byzantine Catholics in the 15th century.

 Lucy works in the learning departments at the Imperial War Museum and Dulwich Picture Gallery in London.
 Prior to that, she studied English Literature at Trinity College Dublin.

 SJ is a freelance travel journalist based in London, who writes about her experience travelling in 80+ countries.
-She’s studying for a Master’s degree in Postcolonialism at SOAS University of London, and works as a research assistant in the field of Trans-African contemporary art.
+She holds a Master’s degree in Postcolonialism from SOAS University of London, and has worked as a research assistant in the field of Trans-African contemporary art.

 Following a degree in French language at the University of Bristol, and further studies in freelance travel writing with the London School of Journalism, Charlotte spends her spare time writing for travel publications.
 With a strong passion for the sector, she also works in marketing within the luxury travel industry.